David-Honisch/Microsoft-Windows/readme.md

 # LC2Navigator2024 and some other funny projects and examples

-- some nice apps and my official application - lc2navigator 2024
+- some nice apps and my official application(s) - lc2navigator

 ## Website:
 - https://letztechance.org